danintexas/AutomationFramework/README.md

 - `Tests Folder`: This is where all the magic happens.
 The automation tests!
 Any .cs files in this folder will be included in the NUNIT Test Explorer.
    - `Assorted Tests Archive`: This is where I store my development tests.
 This folder is ignored during project build time.
 Tests in this folder do not appear in the NUNIT Test Explorer.
    - `RumbleOn`: All tests related to RumbleOn
+- `c:\Automation Logs`: This is where the Extent reports, screenshots, and all ancillary files are stored for your test runs.

 ## Using the Framework
 First off I will not go into great detail about the code of Kindergarten past just saying I have tried my hardest to name all variables and methods to where you should understand what is going on under the hood.